discordjs/guide/guide/sharding/README.md

 ## FetchClientValues

-<DocsLink path="class/ShardClientUtil?scrollTo=fetchClientValues">Shard#fetchClientValues</DocsLink> is one of the most common sharding utility methods you'll be using.
+One of the most common sharding utility methods you'll be using is <DocsLink path="class/ShardClientUtil?scrollTo=fetchClientValues">Shard#fetchClientValues</DocsLink>.
 This method retrieves a property on the Client object of all shards.

 Take the following snippet of code: